Dog Breed Directory

 Treatment:

-Weight management, anti-inflammatory medications, joint supplements (glucosamine/chondroitin), physical therapy, and surgical options (arthroscopy, fragment removal, or joint salvage procedures).
+Weight management, NSAIDs, joint supplements, physical therapy, surgical options (arthroscopy, fragment removal, joint salvage).

 Luxating Patella